- Side Effects

 - Specific events reported include, but are not limited to, spinal cord infarction, paraplegia, quadriplegia, cortical blindness, and stroke

 - These serious neurologic events have been reported with and without the use of fluoroscopy

 - The safety and effectiveness of epidural administration of corticosteroids have not been established, and corticosteroids are not approved for this use

 Pregnancy and Lactation

-- Use hydrocortisone with caution during pregnancy if benefits outweigh risks
+- Use hydrocortisone with caution during pregnancy if the benefits outweigh the risks

 - Animal studies show risk and human studies are not available, or neither animal nor human studies were done